Understanding the main available divorce types and the legal processes is crucial.

 Contested divorces can be stressful and expensive.

-However, contesting the divorce may be necessary to protect your rights and ensure a fair outcome from the split.
+However, contesting the divorce may be necessary.
+It might protect your rights and ensure a fair outcome from the split.

 How is a contested divorce filed?